 The Federation's Online/E-safety/Acceptable Use policy clearly outlines the way in which the Federation uses digital technologies and there are measures in place to ensure safe, responsible and respectful use by all.
+These policies also include appropriate filtering and monitoring on school devices and school networks.
 There is a clear code of conduct for staff and volunteers which sets out the use of digital technologies, mobile phones and personal photographic equipment around children.
 The Federation will consider, in particular, Looked after Children (Children in Care) who might be put at risk by being included in publicity materials or school photographs.